 Sandwiched in the Brickwork

-Sandwich is a little-known hamlet a half-hour car ride from the tourist-filled Canterbury.
+Sandwich is a little-known town a half-hour car ride from the tourist-filled Canterbury.
 Contemporary visitors would have a hard time reconciling its current sleepy scene with the town’s long history of economic, political, and naval significance.
-But if they take a moment to look past its call to fame as the town where the sandwich originated, they will be surprised to discover that the town was once one of the most important port towns of England.
+But if they take a moment to look past its culinary call to fame (the Earl of Sandwich is credited with inventing the sandwich so as to gamble without stopping to eat), they will be surprised to discover that the town was once one of the most important port towns of England.

 Located strategically at the mouth of the Wantsum Channel, a major shipping route linking England and Continental Europe, Sandwich served as a maritime gateway into London, until silting in the channel made navigation of large commercial boats impossible.
 Declining the petition of the town to desilt the river, Queen Elizabeth offered instead an unexpected solution to the declining economy: refugees.

 So, a hundred years after the last French forces destroyed roughly half of Sandwich, a different wave of people found their way into the town.
 The immigrants were granted permission to occupy many of the structures left in disuse or disrepair, with the requirement that these be repaired by the new owners.
 Material traces of these reconstructions can be found throughout Sandwich, where the Flemish applied their native brickwork and styles atop the original constructions.
 These constructions were already a medley of eras and regions, including stones taken from Roman walls as well as stones originally intended for the construction of the Canterbury Cathedral (but which were somehow left behind during the unloading and loading at the port).
 The Flemish bricks reveal but one layer within the beautifully messy construction of the town’s history.